forestgiant/js-viewpane/README.md

 # Viewpane

-> Simple feelgood pan and zoomable container
+> simple, feelgood, pan and zoomable image or HTML container

-This is a small subset of iScroll, offering a container or image that may zoomed and moved within a given range.
-Changes should be a smoother scrolling experience and a more natural (iOS) rubberband.
-As an addition, this viewpane toys with being in 3D space, enabling perspective experiments with css or js.
+Viewpane enables an image or any HTML Container to be pan- and zoomable within a given parent container.
+In some way this is a subset of iScroll or comparable script, but it offers a smoother scrolling experience and a more natural (iOS) rubberband.
+Additional, _viewpane_ toys with being in 3D space, enabling perspective experiments with css or js.

 `bower install viewpane`

+You can checkout the [demos page](http://sagold.github.io/js-viewpane/) to get an impression what it does.

 ## usage